kaizen-ai/kaizenflow/documentation/general/zenhub.md

 - Definition of Done for an issue:
   - PR which is connected to the issue is merged
-    - if there are more than 1 PR, all PRs should be merged
+    - if there is more than one PR, all PRs should be merged
   - all tests are written
   - if an issue requires updating documentation, PR with documentation update is merged